 FRANKLIN AND MARSHALL COLLEGE POLL Lancaster, PA

-Please find attached and below the results of the September 2008 Franklin and Marshall College Poll of registered 11th congressional district voters produced at Franklin and Marshall College in Lancaster, PA.
-Complete results can be found in the attachment or at http://politics.fandm.edu/.
+Please find attached and below the results of the September 2008 Franklin and Marshall College Poll of registered Pennsylvania voters produced at Franklin and Marshall College in Lancaster, PA.
+Complete results can be found in the attachment or at http://politics.fandm.edu.

-These results and the attached analyses are based on the findings of interviews conducted between September 9-14, 2008.
-The interviews were conducted at the Center for Opinion Research at Franklin & Marshall College under the direction of the poll’s Director, Dr. G. Terry Madonna, Head Methodologist, Berwood Yost, and Project Manager, Jennifer Harding.
-The data included in this release represent the responses of 547 registered Pennsylvanians.
-Telephone numbers for the survey were randomly selected from state voter registration lists, and respondents were randomly selected from within each household.
-The sample error for registered voters is +/- 4.2 percent.
-A complete description of the methodology can be found in the attachment.
+These results and the attached analyses are based on the results of interviews conducted September 23-28, 2008.
+The interviews were conducted at the Center for Opinion Research at Franklin & Marshall College under the direction of the poll’s Director, Dr. G. Terry Madonna, Head Methodologist, Berwood Yost, and Project Manager, Brad Nankerville.
+The data included in this release represent the responses of 767 registered Pennsylvanians.
+Telephone numbers for the survey were generated using random digit dialing, and respondents were randomly selected from within each household.
+Survey results were weighted to adjust for different selection probabilities and non-response.
+The sample error for registered voters is +/- 3.5 percent.

 Dr. G. Terry Madonna

 Director of the Center for Politics and Public Affairs